mikymatt01/ionic-webradio/README.md

 os.system('TASKKILL /F /IM ngrok.exe')
 ```
 ## ionic radio app
 Ionic Framework is an open source UI toolkit for building performant, high-quality mobile and desktop apps using web technologies — HTML, CSS, and JavaScript — with integrations for popular frameworks like Angular and React.
-Ionic is used to create a hybrid app.
-To connect shoutcast radio to ionic app should create a ionic project where
+To connect shoutcast radio to ionic app should create a ionic project and create or modify pages.
 ### radio.page.ts
 ```
   url:any;